 The logic of cooperation will therefore be the preponderant theme in showing that knowledge helps reconcile differing philosophies.
 Earlier I tried to show that hedonists, religious people and proponents of scientific axiology should overwhelmingly consider gaining knowledge as beneficial for themselves.
 However, will they also consider knowledge to be beneficial if it was to be gained by other representatives of the same value system?
 Is it good for a hedonist if his hedonist neighbor builds up knowledge?
 More interesting, how do we look at knowledge enhancing cognitive powers of those whose values differ?
 Is it good for a devout Muslim, if his atheistic neighbor grows more knowledgeable?
 For analytical scrupulousness, for n categories of value systems, we would need to consider n!/(n-2)!=n*(n-1) pair permutations.
 For that reasons, I will limit the considerations to the three major value systems mentioned above that will leave us with manageable number of six pairs to consider.
 Of necessity, we can only use prose and very general statements that will not be sufficient to convince those who take a hard line on irreconcilability of value systems:

 hedonists vs. hedonists: At the lowest level, their goals are in conflict with each other as every man caters for himself.
 If we draw a distinction between pleasure and happiness to avoid the pejorative association with the lowly desires, we will delineate the sophisticated form of hedonism: eudaimonism.
-In more sophisticated hedonism, goals will be easier to reconcile: happiness from serving family, community, nation, humanity, etc. Informed hedonist will use game theory to maximize happiness and goodness available in the system thus maximizing probability of his own happiness.
+In more sophisticated hedonism, goals will be easier to reconcile: happiness from serving family, community, nation, humanity, etc. Informed hedonist will use game theory to maximize happiness and goodness available in the system thus maximizing probability of his own happiness (see: Game theory of marriage vows).
 Knowledge serves reconciliation of hedonistic goals.

 philosophers against each other: Followers of scientific axiology under its countless names are probably the most confused and the most confusing group.
 Willy-nilly, they have to acknowledge humanity's limitless ignorance in the area of purely rational interpretation of the purpose and the value.
 They are not able to measure, detect or rationally postulate intrinsic value.
 In those circumstances, they are more likely to join forces with other people to seek enlightenment.
 This may come for psychological reasons: a lonely philosopher might use community as an anti-dote to depressive awareness that sense and value are so elusive.
 This may also come for purely rational reasons: together we are more likely to reach the truth.
 Philosophers will overwhelmingly elect knowledge to be good.